In this article, we will review Jack LaLanne juicers.

 Jack Lalanne’s JLSS Power Juicer Deluxe

-One of the first Jack Lalanne juicers introduced to the market in 2004.
+One of the first Jack Lalanne juicers was introduced to the market in 2004.

-This is a centrifugal juicer, and with the size of 16 x 14.5 x 10.2 inches, and the weight of 13.75 pounds, it pretty much fits in the standards of the category.
+This is a centrifugal juicer, and with a size of 16 x 14.5 x 10.2 inches and a weight of 13.75 pounds, it pretty much fits in the standards of the category.

-The good looking appliance has a stainless steel finish and compact and robust design, so it will be a nice addition to your kitchen.
+The good looking appliance has a stainless steel finish and compact and robust design to be a nice addition to your kitchen.